hieuvp/learning-python/name-variable/README.md

 1. When you run your script,
    the `__name__` variable equals `__main__`.
 1. When you import the containing script, it will contain the name of the script.

+1. When you run any well-written stand-alone python script which is not referring to any other script, the value of `__name__` variable is equal to `__main__`.
+1. The second feature is about importing one python script into another.
+   In such a scenario, there seem to be two different scopes which can be considered as the `main()` function.
+   The first scope can be the `__main__` variable of the currently running program and the second the scope of the `__main__` variable of the imported script used in the current program.

 ## Scenario 1 - Run The Script